jvdmeiden/MorelletTirets/README.md

 ## Description

-The idea is to create a window filling svg object with a menu at the top.
-The menu disappears when the mouse is away from the top and re-appears when the mouse enters the top region.
+The idea is to create a window filling svg object with a collapsible menu.

 ## Authors